 Some teachers teach group lessons.
 Themes in group lessons are similar to one-on-one lessons with more verbal instruction and student-to-student interaction.
 Some teachers work without any use of hands on guidance in group and/or private lessons, but this is currently a minority.

-Alexander technique rarely involves repetitive exercises like those proscribed by physical therapists or memorization of complex movements like those taught Tai Chi or Pilates.
+Alexander Technique rarely involves repetitive exercises like those prescribed by physical therapists or memorization of complex movements like those taught in Tai Chi or Pilates.
 The goal instead is to consciously intervene in habitual neurological patterns.
 A number of everyday movements are typically used in lessons and at-home practice, such as walking, squatting, lunging, bending, reaching, moving between sitting and standing, and standing on toes.

 According to most teachers of AT, good postural habits include freedom of movement, head poise, trunk mobility and alignment, stability with minimal co-contraction, with particular emphasis on trunk stability in movement.

 These improved postural habits are considered to be directly connected to improved habits of attention, reactivity, and breathing, leading many teachers to describe their work as “psychophysical.”
 Together all of these positive effects are referred to as promoting “good use” of the “self.”